RAbraham/mercylog/book/_build/html/_sources/teaching/essence.md

 rules = [ancestor_rule_base, ancestor_rule_recursive]
 ```

 Alright, let's dive into this.
-What is different from run_logical_operator?
+What is different from `run_logical_operator`?
 It's the hierarchy or recursion.
 If you see it as hierarchy(I'm visualizing this as a tree), one has to keep on going until we reach the top of the tree.

 ![](./img/ancestor-hierarchy.png)